terrayuku/AmbulanceApp/README.md

 Application Separation

-	- Patient App: this is mobile application which will be downloaded by patients and use it to request an ambulance.
+	- Ambulance App: this is mobile application which will be downloaded by patients and use it to request an ambulance.

 	- Control Room App: will be a web based application for the Control Room Operators where they will be recieving request from patients and monitor they progress.